Tornjk/SharpTox/README.md

 Depending on how you compiled the core libraries, the names of those may differ from the defaults in SharpTox.
 Be sure to change the value of the const string **DLL** in Extern.cs accordingly if needed.
+I for example needed to change this for using SharpTox on a debian machine.

 ### Compiling and Testing
 If you've set up your project like mentioned above you can go ahead and compile SharpTox.